 Evaluation and Review

-Evaluation is the systematic and objective assessment of a program, project or policy and plays a key role in decision-making by helping us understand whether the program, project or policy is relevant (are we doing the right thing), effective (are the objectives being achieved), efficient (are the objectives being achieved economically), having impact (are real differences being made) and sustainable.
+Evaluation is the systematic and objective assessment of a program, project, or policy, and plays a key role in decision-making by helping us understand whether the program, project, or policy is relevant (are we doing the right thing?), effective (are the objectives being achieved?), efficient (are the objectives being achieved economically?), having impact (are real differences being made?) and sustainable (can outcomes be maintained over time?).

 A comprehensive evaluation of an initiative will include elements of process, outcome, and economic evaluation.
 Process evaluation examines implementation and delivery, outcome evaluation is concerned with whether initiatives delivered intended change, and economic evaluation is interested in identifying and measuring impacts relative to costs so as to provide an assessment of value for money and/or net social benefit.

-If you are planning and/or commissioning an evaluation or review of a program or project, check out our selection of useful Resources for Evaluation and Review.
+If you are planning and/or commissioning an evaluation or review of an initiative, check out our selection of useful Resources for Evaluation and Review.

 Our work in this area includes:

-• Delivery of training workshops for the Australian Evaluation Society on economic evaluation and cost-benefit analysis.
+Delivery of training workshops for the Australian Evaluation Society, government organisations, and not-for-profits, on economic evaluation and cost-benefit analysis.

 Would you like to discuss how we can help you?